Michael Kim (golfer)

-Michael Sangwon Kim (born July 14, 1993) is an American professional golfer with one PGA Tour victory.
+Michael Sangwon Kim (born July 14, 1993) is an American professional golfer with one PGA Tour victory and one European Tour victory.

-Early life
+Early life and amateur career

 Kim is the son of Sun and Yun Kim.
-He was born in Seoul, South Korea but raised in San Diego, California, where he went to Torrey Pines High School.
+He was born in Seoul, South Korea but raised in San Diego, California and went to Torrey Pines High School.

-College career

-Kim attended the University of California, Berkeley.
+Kim attended the University of California, Berkeley, where he was teammates with Max Homa.
 In April 2013, Kim was Pac-12 Men's Golfer of the Month.

 On June 2, 2013, he became the first Cal men's golfer to ever win national player of the year honors when he was named by the Golf Coaches Association of America as the Division I recipient of the 2013 Jack Nicklaus Award.

-On June 11, 2013 Kim won the Haskins Award, which is given to the national player of the year in men's college golf and selected by voting from players, coaches and members of the national media.
+On June 11, 2013, Kim won the Haskins Award, which is given to the national player of the year in men's college golf and selected by voting from players, coaches and members of the national media.

-2013 U.S. Open

 Kim qualified for the 2013 U.S. Open by being co-medalist at his sectional qualifier.
 After the third round, Kim was tied for 10th.
 He finished tied for 17th and was the low amateur.

 Professional career

 Kim turned professional in December 2013.
 He had limited status on the 2014 Web.com Tour after finishing T-56 at the Web.com Tour Qualifying Tournament.
-He played in 17 events, making the cut in eleven with a best finish of T-2 at the Price Cutter Charity Championship.
+He played in 17 events, making the cut in eleven with the best finish of T-2 at the Price Cutter Charity Championship.

 Kim played on the Web.com Tour again in 2015 based on his finish in the Web.com Tour Finals.
 He finished 13th on the money list in the 2015 Web.com Tour, earning a full-time membership to the PGA Tour for 2016.

 Kim has been a full-time member of the PGA Tour since 2016, and won his first PGA Tour event at the 2018 John Deere Classic by eight shots, setting the Tournament scoring record.
 In the process, he earned the final invitation to the 2018 Open Championship.

 Kim missed 19 cuts in 20 events on the PGA Tour in 2019 and, as of August 26, 2019, fell to 502nd in the Official World Golf Ranking.

 In the 2020–21 PGA Tour season, Kim made only nine cuts in thirty starts and finished 214th in the 2021 FedEx Cup.
 He lost his full PGA Tour Card.
 In 2021–22, Kim returned to the Korn Ferry Tour and regained his PGA Tour card for the 2022–23 PGA Tour season.

+He finished T2 at the 2025 WM Phoenix Open.

+Kim won his first European Tour event at the FedEx Open de France in September 2025.
+He became the first American to win the tournament since Barry Jaeckel in 1972.